emory-irlab/pyterrier_genrank/README.md

                            window_size=20,
                            shuffle_candidates=False,
                            print_prompts_responses=False, step_size=10, variable_passages=True,
-                           system_message="You are RankLLM, an intelligent assistant that can rank passages based on their relevancy to the query.",
+                           system_message='You are RankLLM, an intelligent assistant that can rank passages based on their relevancy to the query.', prefix_instruction_fn=lambda num, query: f"I will provide you with {num} passages, each indicated by number identifier []. \nRank the passages based on their relevance to query: {query}.",
                            prompt_mode: PromptMode = PromptMode.RANK_GPT,
                            context_size: int = 4096,
                            num_gpus = 1,